amaximus/garbage-collection-card/README.md

 This Lovelace custom card displays garbage collection information provided by the Garbage Collection custom component you may find at [https://github.com/bruxy70/Garbage-Collection](https://github.com/bruxy70/Garbage-Collection/).<br />
-It will draw your attention the day before the garbage collection by changing the icon color to red.
+It will draw your attention the day before the garbage collection by changing the icon color to red by default.

 Lovelace UI does not support platform attributes natively.<br />
 Implementation of handling attributes in Lovelace was inspired by [entity-attributes-card](https://github.com/custom-cards/entity-attributes-card).